Anasse-lm/Course-Reader/notes/react-notes.md

 9. **useRef():**
 - **Def:** useState() re-renders the component when the state value changes.
-**useRef**:"use reference" **does not cause re-renders when its value changes.**
+**useRef**:"use reference" **does not cause re-renders when its value changes**.
    * Accessing/Interacting with DOM elements.

     * Handling Focus, Animations, and Transitions

     * Managing Timers and Intervals